 My family loves crepes and will eat them up faster than I can make them.
 Their favorite filling?
 Yogurt.
 Though I could easily serve them the same each time, I like to mix it up a bit by mixing the yogurt with different things:

 - Raw honey – This sweetens the yogurt up just a bit.
 We love raspberry honey.

 - Jam – Use your homemade jam to sweeten and flavor the yogurt at the same time.

 - Orange curd – The citrus with the yogurt is so good and makes for a very filling … filling.

 - Fruit – Use whatever fresh or frozen fruit you prefer (thaw the frozen stuff first, of course).
 Or use any fruit you canned over the summer.

 I typically start with a cup of yogurt and mix in a tablespoon of whatever I’m combining it with.
-I mix and add more if it tastes like it needs it.
+I mix and add more if it needs it.